Rating: 4.36 / 5 Based on 22 reviews

 Fortunately, there is a solution to this problem.
 Whenever the texts are dynamic, and we are not sure about directionality, we can use <bdi> HTML tag.
 It lets us treat text in isolation from its surroundings.
 In this case, by using <bdi> instead of <p>, the whole text is treated as LTR and the punctuation is fixed.

-To sum up, adding RTL languages to frontend applications for the first time can be painless, even if an app was written only with LTR languages in mind.
+To sum up, adding RTL languages to React applications for the first time can be painless, even if an app was written only with LTR languages in mind.
 Thanks to postcss plugins, most of the tedious work can be omitted, and the app is RTL-ready with minimal effort.
 All we need to do is make minor CSS changes whenever the postcss plugin wasn’t able to perform appropriate code generation.